 Resort fees also affect U.S. travel agents because they (the fees, not the travel agents, LOL) can change at a hotel’s whim.
 Travel agents can earn commission on the advertised rate of the hotel and don’t collect a percentage of taxes or fees.
 Travel agencies must also legally know what the resort fee for each hotel is so they can pass that information on to their clients (failure to do so could result in a lawsuit to their agency).
 Unfortunately, individual travel agents have found it difficult to keep up with changing hotel resort fees.

 And on top of all of this, the hotel charges you tax on the resort fee!!!

 Do All Hotels Charge Resort Fees?

 Thankfully, no. However more and more places are adding them to their hotel fees every year and, of course, it’s happening moreso in the larger, more touristy, conventiony and business-related areas.
-In New York City, for example, only 15 hotels charged resort fees in 2016, but in 2017, over 40 of them did and in 2018, that number had increased to 85.
+In New York City, for example, only 15 hotels charged resort fees in 2016, but in 2017, over 40 of them did, in 2018, that number had increased to 85 and it’s just grown even more from there.
 Here are some of the worst cities and some ideas of what they charge.
 These are just examples – keep in mind that just because your hotel isn’t listed doesn’t mean it doesn’t charge resort fees (links are from a website that gives good background info about resort fees in general, in case you want more info):

 What can you do about this?